 Hi my favorite readers!
-I’ve received a number of comments from many of you about cramping after a tkr.
+I’ve received a number of comments from many of you about foot cramps and a tkr.
 I don’t feel so alone regarding this topic since it seems to be a common occurrence.
-It seemed an appropriate time to update previous replies.

 I also experience foot and toe cramps.
 Mine occur within the arch area of either foot.
 Sometimes they extend into my middle toe on my non-tkr leg.
 On my tkr side, the cramp usually occurs in my big toe.

-I also find it helpful to eat bananas daily.
+I also find it helpful to eat bananas – high in potassium -daily.
 Sometimes more than one.
+Potassium helps.